neoforge-dev/starter/cursor-agent-prompt.md

 - Summarize error patterns rather than listing every instance
 - Present the most important information first
 - Update Memory Bank after completing significant tasks

+## Web Component Patterns
+- Use consistent event naming with `neo-` prefix (e.g., `neo-dismiss`, `neo-select`)
+- Include a `detail` object with relevant data when dispatching events
+- Set `bubbles: true` and `composed: true` for events that cross shadow DOM boundaries
+- Wait for animations to complete before changing state or dispatching events
+- Handle both direct text content and slotted content appropriately

+## Testing Patterns
+- Use helper functions from `frontend/src/test/helpers/component-test-helper.js`
+- Structure tests with proper setup and cleanup
+- Use shadow DOM-aware queries with `findInShadow(element, ".selector")`
+- Wait for asynchronous updates with `await waitForUpdate(element)`
+- Test one behavior per test to reduce complexity and memory usage
+- Use the mock utilities in `src/test/utils/component-mock-utils.js` for mocking components
+- Use the DOM mock utilities in `src/test/utils/dom-mock-utils.js` for mocking DOM elements

+## Current Project Status
+- Successfully fixed multiple failing tests including select, data-table, notification service, and search page tests
+- Implemented comprehensive testing utilities for mocking components and DOM elements
+- Created performance polyfills to address test environment issues
+- Documented testing approaches and best practices
+- Focus remains on improving test coverage and reliability

+## Memory Bank Management
+- Read all core Memory Bank files at the start of every task
+- Update Memory Bank files after significant changes
+- Document new patterns or insights in .neorules
+- Keep active-context.md and progress.md up-to-date with current state

 prefix all your messages with: 👽
 I'm ready to help you develop the NeoForge project.
 What would you like to work on today?